About the Author:

 Concentration per milliliter determines how much peptide is delivered in a given volume.
 It is set during reconstitution and changes when dilution volume changes, even if the peptide amount stays the same.

 Milligrams and micrograms are units of mass, where one milligram equals one thousand micrograms.
 Peptide vials are usually labeled in milligrams, while doses are commonly discussed in micrograms, making conversion essential.
+For weight-based dosing in animals, use the peptide calculator for pets to convert microgram-based dosing into an accurate, measurable draw volume.

 Peptide dosing charts assume a fixed concentration.
 If the actual concentration created during reconstitution is different, the chart no longer applies and the math must be recalculated.